IBM-Cloud/docs/services/IoT/visualizingdata_sample.md

 The directory containing the graphical visualization code for real-time data is `public/ja/realtime`.
 The graphing logic can be customized by editing `public/js/historian/realtimeGraph.js`.

-The file that references the Paho MQTT library to subscribe to device topics and receive device events from the {{site.data.keyword.iot_short}} can be found at `public/js/historian/realtime.js`.
+The file that references the Paho MQTT library to subscribe to device topics and receive device events from the {{site.data.keyword.iot_short_notm}} can be found at `public/js/historian/realtime.js`.

 Device events are passed to the `realtimeGraph.js` file to plot the graph.